 The Community Room at PLDL is a great place to hold your next presentation.
 We have a number of tables and chairs (in both youth and adult sizes) that can be arranged in a variety of formations, depending on your needs.
-We also have a podium, a projector, and a drop-down screen to help fulfill your needs.
+We also have a podium, laptop, projector, and a drop-down screen to help fulfill your needs.

 Applications for use of the Community Room can be picked up at the circulation desk.
-The cost for an application is $1.

 We have computers available for members of the public to use.

 If you are a member of PLDL, just bring your library card and your PIN to login.
 If you are not a member, you will receive a temporary card which includes both a Library Barcode and a PIN, good for one hour of use.